akumoth/akumoth/cv.md

 2018-2020
-* **Physics**; [*University of the Andes*] (Mérida, Venezuela) I spent 3 years in university here in Mérida, where i learned physics, chemistry and calculus up to a basic level, as part of the university's syllabus.
+* **Physics**; [*University of the Andes*] (Mérida, Venezuela) Studied for 3 years in this Mérida university, where i learned physics, chemistry and calculus up to a basic level, as part of the university's syllabus.